Skip to content

 Common Mistakes in Group Study

-• Turning sessions into social time
+• Making sessions social

-• Studying without structure
+• Learning without structure

-• Relying too much on others
+• Too much relying on others

 Group Study in Karachi (Local Insight)